Storage server for OSD and monitoring

 I've also asked if the chosen HBA would enable us to connect external chassis in the future.
 Waiting for an offer from DELTA now.

-#17 Updated by nicksinger about 1 year ago
+#17 Updated by nicksinger over 1 year ago

 - File Angebot 24249 - SUSE (D10z-M2-ZR-32-8-128GB-12x1,9TB-256GB-2x1G-2x10G).pdf Angebot 24249 - SUSE (D10z-M2-ZR-32-8-128GB-12x1,9TB-256GB-2x1G-2x10G).pdf added